Miles Buchanan

 Miles Buchanan (born 1966) is an Australian actor.
 He is the brother of Simone and Beth Buchanan.

-He was a popular actor as a child and young man, winning a Logie in 1979 for his performance in the TV movie A Good Thing Going.
+He was a popular actor as a child and young man, winning a Logie award in 1979 for his performance in the TV movie A Good Thing Going.
 However his career was hurt by social phobia and depression.
 His mother wrote a book about his experiences, called The Wings of Madness.